Frequently Asked Questions

 -

-I would say my specialty is the therapy modality itself, Accelerated Resolution Therapy.
+My specialty is the therapy modality itself — Accelerated Resolution Therapy (ART).

-I spent 17 years in the addiction field and continue to find this work deeply rewarding.
+I spent 18 years in the addiction field, and continue to find that work deeply rewarding.

 -